 Working Together

-Break the Roles is a campaign asking all of us to strengthen the gender perspectives in our OGP commitments and increase women’s voices across open government.
-OGP’s goal is to encourage at least 30 percent of members to take meaningful action on gender and inclusion in 2019.
+In 2019, OGP launched Break the Roles, a campaign asking all of us to strengthen the gender perspectives in our commitments and increase women’s voices across open government.

 This campaign is just one step in our journey to addressing gender issues in how we work with governments and civil society.
-In the coming months we’ll work to build the capacity of OGP staff and key stakeholders to conduct gender-based analysis and integrate the findings into their work.
+In 2020, we’ll work with our members to further integrate gender and inclusion across their commitments, and we will be following up on results from commitments already made.

 Join OGP as we continue to learn from our own experiences and build a broader coalition on gender and inclusion.